 Wednesday, November 04, 2015

 But that was the year we had an Indian Summer through November and our apartment was overrun by mosquitoes.
 They came in through the windows at night because we didn't have screens and we didn't have air conditioning.
 In the evening they were invisible to us.
 Our only proof that we were there was whining next to our ears and the raised red welts.
 We would sit on the couch sweating with our shirts off and feel them devour us.
 Or when we would go to sleep they would leave bites where we weren't covered, on our necks or our shoulders.
 Michael got a bite on his eyelid.
 In the mornings when they were fat and slow with our blood we would go on a rampage, crushing them with books against the wall, leaving the guts spattered there as if in warning against the others.
-They would sit still as we lined up the rolled magazine inches above them.
+They were still as we lined up the rolled magazine inches above them.
 They didn't care.
 They had already left their mark on us.